A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Thin shell formulations: Axisymmetric and 3D models

 \subsection{Equilibrium equations for the axisymmetric model}

 First, we write the force balance on the membrane as

-where $\nabla \cdot$ is surface divergence, $\bm{\sigma}$ is the stress vector, p is the pressure difference between the inside and outside of the volume bounded by the membrane, and $\textbf{f}$ is any externally applied force per unit area on the membrane.
+where $\boldsymbol{\sigma}$ is the stress tensor, p is the pressure difference between the inside and outside of the volume bounded by the membrane, and $\textbf{f}$ is any externally applied force per unit area on the membrane.
 In our simulations, we assume that the tubule has equilibrated the pressure difference, and thus set p to 0. $\textbf{f}$ includes both the axial and pinching forces applied on the membrane.
 By introducing the covariant derivative as $()_{;\alpha}$, the surface divergence in Eq. \ref{eq:s-Newton} can be rewritten as \citep{steigmann1999fluid}

 where $a$ is the determinant of the first fundamental form metric $a_{\alpha \beta}$.
 The surface stresses in Eq. \ref{eq:s-Newton} can be split into normal and tangential component given by

 where

 The two tensors $\sigma^{\alpha \beta}$ and $M^{\alpha \beta}$ can be expressed by the derivative of $F$, the energy per unit mass, with respect to the coefficients of the first and second fundamental forms, $a_{\alpha \beta}$, $b_{\alpha \beta}$, respectively \cite{rangamani2013interaction,steigmann1999fluid}